Last updated 7 August 2021

 Ask the compounding pharmacy if they prepare nicotine e-liquids, what flavours are available and if they keep supplies in-house.

 There is overwhelming scientific agreement that vaping is far less harmful than smoking.
 Vaping does not produce smoke.
-It is the 7,000 toxic chemicals in smoke released from burning tobacco which cause almost all the deaths and disease from smoking.
+It is the 7,000 chemicals in smoke (including 69 cancer-causing agents) released from burning tobacco which cause almost all the deaths and disease from smoking.

 In contrast, e-cigarettes heat a liquid into an aerosol, without tobacco, combustion or smoke.
-Some potentially harmful toxins are present in aerosol but at much lower levels than in cigarette smoke.
+Studies have found less than 100 chemicals in vapour (eg here and here) which are at much lower levels than in cigarette smoke.

 According to the UK Royal College of Physicians: